Prednisolone: Adverse effects

 Discontinuing prednisolone after long-term or high-dose use can lead to adrenal insufficiency.

+Mania and hypomania are known possible side effects of prednisolone.

 Pregnancy and breastfeeding

 Although there are no major human studies of prednisolone use in pregnant women, studies in several animals show that it may cause birth defects including increased likelihood of cleft palate.

 Prednisolone is found in the breast milk of mothers taking prednisolone.